 Transforming Autism Symptoms with Neurodevelopmental Movements

 Parents and professionals consistently report that neurodevelopmental movements—rhythmic movements, primitive reflexes, postural reflexes, and developmental movements—are helping with sensory issues, motor challenges, sleep issues, emotional regulation, and anxiety.
 These are all challenges that individuals with autism (ASD) commonly experience.
-The innate movements from the Brain and Sensory Foundations courses offer profound help for those with ASD and can play a key role in recovery.
+The innate movements from the Brain and Sensory Foundations courses offer profound help for those with ASD.
 Here is some of the supporting evidence and reasoning behind this hopeful message.

 Preliminary evidence shows that the use of primitive reflex movement patterns may be particularly helpful in cases of autism (Melillo et al., 2022; Masgutova et al., 2016).
 Viewpoints of practitioners serving autistic children are also important to consider.